How Gut Health Affects Sleep Quality + How To Enhance Both

 How gut health affects sleep.

 From a superficial standpoint, it can seem like the gut is only in charge of eating, digesting, and absorbing nutrients—but as any functional medicine expert will tell you, this complex organ plays a much larger role in the body.
-The microbes that live in the gut have a direct line of communication with the brain (called the gut-brain axis), and they produce neurotransmitters, which influence sleep, mood, and more.
+The microbes that live in the gut have a direct line of communication with the brain (called the gut-brain axis1), and they produce neurotransmitters, which influence sleep, mood, and more.

-According to a study that researched the role of the gut microbiome in sleep health, our circadian rhythm, and mood, one of those neurotransmitters, called GABA (or gamma-aminobutyric acid), is secreted by two types of bacteria in the microbiome: Lactobacillus and Bifidobacterium.
+According to a study that researched the role of the gut microbiome in sleep health, our circadian rhythm, and mood, one of those neurotransmitters, called GABA (or gamma-aminobutyric acid), is secreted by two types of bacteria in the microbiome2: Lactobacillus and Bifidobacterium.

 "GABA enables the body and mind to relax, fall asleep, and sleep soundly throughout the night," clinical psychologist and board-certified sleep specialist Michael J. Breus, Ph.D., previously told mbg.
-According to the study, inadequate expression of GABA has been linked to suboptimal sleep and mood.
+According to the study, inadequate expression of GABA has been linked to suboptimal sleep and mood3.

 Another neurotransmitter that is secreted by the gut and plays a role in sleep is melatonin.
-In fact, "the gut contains at least 400 times more melatonin than the pineal gland," says a study published in the World Journal of Gastroenterology.
+In fact, "the gut contains at least 400 times more melatonin4 than the pineal gland," says a study published in the World Journal of Gastroenterology.
 Melatonin tells your brain that it's time to go to sleep—which is an essential step in the bedtime process.

 How to support a healthy gut and sleep.